 Contrary to popular belief, not all the immigration officers are a pain in the neck or want a bribe from you — at least that was my experience where I went (not Nyayo House).

-Ironically, the “best” of the bunch had been saved for last — this one had some “menial” tasks that, quite understandably, they were very eager to get over with by seizing on the opportunity to chastise any sign of cluelessness in that unwelcoming government office.
+Ironically, the “best” of the bunch had been saved for last — this one had some “menial” tasks that, quite understandably, they were very eager to get over with as quickly as possible by seizing on the opportunity to chastise any sign of cluelessness.
+None, be they young or old, were spared the chastisement in that typical government office.